rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

   `where("#{table_name}.published_at IS NOT NULL")`
 </span>

 Since we've got the full arsenal of ActiveRelation operators at our disposal in scopes, we can do some joins and group bys.
-And you can still chain these complex queries - something where the old `named_scope` shit the bed on:
+And you can still chain these complex queries - something where the old `named_scope` crapped the bed:

 <div class="code_window">
 <em>Ruby - irb session</em>